Customer Story

 • Get real-time visibility into LPA data to uncover hidden problems

-Furthermore, the manufacturer can use EASE Insights for advanced reporting, allowing them to pull raw data from a data warehouse to query it and report on it in a multitude of ways.
+The manufacturer also is using EASE for advanced reporting, allowing teams to pull raw data from a data warehouse to query it and create reports in multiple ways.

 Using EASE to Find Systemic Risks

-The automotive manufacturer has also used the EASE platform to come up with an innovative strategy for quickly identifying systemic problems hidden across a plant or multiple plants.
+The automotive manufacturer also used EASE to come up with a strategy for quickly identifying systemic problems hidden across a plant or multiple plants.

 Dynamic question banks are set up so that each question has one of the following tags or categories: